Ornament Hunting in Willamette National Forest’s Middle Fork Ranger District

 When you want fresh, homemade Mexican fare in Oakridge, make a beeline for Miguel's Tacos.
 Specializing in authentic fare, the friendly restaurant serves gorditas, sopes, enchiladas, empanadas, birria tacos, and more.

-If you’d rather visit at your own pace, and on your own time, savor a top-down view of Salt Creek Falls (the second tallest waterfall in Oregon) from the Salt Creek Falls Observation Site and Picnic Area; a short, mostly flat path heads between the parking area and an unimpeded viewpoint of the waterfall.
-And if the season's first snow has fallen—and if you want to take a snowshoe or cross-country skiing trek on your own—check out the challenging trails at the nearby Salt Creek Sno-Park.
+If you'd rather visit at your own pace, savor a top-down view of Salt Creek Falls (the second tallest waterfall in Oregon) from the Salt Creek Falls Observation Site and Picnic Area; a short, mostly flat path heads between the parking area and an unimpeded viewpoint of the waterfall.
+If the season's first snow has fallen—and if you want to take a snowshoe or cross-country skiing trek on your own—check out the challenging trails at the nearby Salt Creek Sno-Park.

-Following a half-mile, mostly flat hike, visitors can relax with a soothing soak in McCredie Hot Springs (where temperatures range from 98ºF to 114ºF); the adjoining creek's chilly water seeps into some of the pools at McCredie, cooling them down and offering a variety of experiences.
-Keep in mind that clothing is optional.
-Learn more about McCredie Hot Springs from Eugene, Cascades & Coast, and check out other hot springs in the Willamette Valley.
+Following a half-mile, mostly flat hike, visitors can relax with a soothing soak in McCredie Hot Springs (where temperatures range from 98ºF to 114ºF); note that clothing is optional.
+Learn more about McCredie Hot Springs, and check out other hot springs in the Willamette Valley